- Fever of 99.9 degrees or greater or chills and

 - Cough, sore throat, runny nose, body aches, headache, fatigue, nausea, vomiting or diarrhea.

 - Incubation and Infectious Period

-- The incubation period for H1N1infection is one to seven days.
+- The incubation period for Influenza infection is one to seven days.

-- The infectious period for H1N1 is defined as one day prior to the onset of illness to 24 hours after the fever ends without the use of fever-reducing medications.
+- The infectious period for Influenza is defined as one day prior to the onset of illness to 24 hours after the fever ends without the use of fever-reducing medications.

 - The illness has been presenting as mild flu symptoms with a fever lasting two to three days.

-- The H1N1 virus lives on surfaces for two to eight hours.
+- The Influenza virus lives on surfaces for two to eight hours.

 - Current data indicate the risk of infection among persons age 65 or older is less than the risk for younger age groups (as compared to seasonal influenza).